 - Place a big pot over medium heat.
 Add the milk and let it warm up for a while.
 Add the butter and let it melt.

-- Simmer over low-medium heat and whisk continuously about 10 minutes until it thickens a bit.
+- Simmer over low-medium heat and whisk continuously for about 10 minutes until it thickens a bit.

 ASSEMBLE